Walking and Hiking in Gougane Barra and beyond

 Coillte's Gougane Barra National Forest Park

-Gougane Barra National Forest Park is closed from the 8th of January 2014 for up to 6 months for the felling and removal of the Japanese Larch trees which have 'sudden oak death', but we will keep you updated.
+Gougane Barra National Forest Park has reopened after the felling and removal of the Japanese Larch trees which have 'sudden oak death'.
+Time to go walking in the valley again!

 Coillte’s National Forest Park is in this valley, with the entrance only five minutes from our front door.
 It has well-marked walking trails in 350 acres of forestry suitable for all grades of walkers.
 We love walking ‘Slí Laoi’ which follows the early stages of the River Lee in the upper valley and ‘Slí Sléibhte’ which takes you to where the forestry meets the mountain and has one of the best views of the valley.